Carlos-Augusto/cat/README.md

 ![Commands](images/commandsWithDesc.png)

+With this tool, you can interact with the core features of the _Ubirch Trust Platform_ (Cloud).
+You are able to send micro-certificates from different sources, files, user input, fixed strings.
+You can verify the micro-certificates after sending, which guaranties that your timestamp is now immutable and trust-enabled.
+To modify the target stage or environment, run: export CAT_ENV=dev | demo | prod

-This is a tool that allows to use the Ubirch Trust Service.
+This is a tool that allows to use the _Ubirch Trust Service_.
 This tool is a command line.
 Its features are:

 * **create timestamps:** There are different kinds of timestamps you can create.
 You can create a timestamp based on a file, on text, on user input, and random text.

-All of the above mentioned timestamps can be salted/added with a nonce.
+All the above mentioned timestamps can be salted/added with a nonce.

 * **register keys**

-In order to send create a timestamp, a proper public key should be registered on the Ubirch Trust Service.
+In order to send create a timestamp, a proper public key should be registered on the _Ubirch Trust Service_.
-This option allows you to quickly register an existing key or it allows you to generate a random key and identity id.
+This option allows you to quickly register an existing key, or it allows you to generate a random key and identity id.

 * **verify timestamps**

-This feature is meant to verify the generated timestamps.
-You can select the type of verfication you would like to have.
+This feature verifies the generated timestamps.
+You can select the type of verification you would like to have.

 ## Env Variables

-For every one of these feature, you can set the stage at which the system will point to on the Ubirch Platform [dev, demo, prod]
+For every one of these feature, you can set the stage at which the system will point to on the _Ubirch Platform_ [dev, demo, prod]
 By default dev wil be used.

 To modify this, export the following variable.
 The following are the expected values: [dev, demo, prod]